 Elephant Nature Park

-Overview: An elephant rehabilitation center geared towards educating visitors.
+Overview: An elephant rehabilitation center focused on education and responsible tourism.

 Wildlife Friends of Thailand

-Overview: A volunteer experience that rescues and helps elephants in need and supports conservation efforts of wildlife in Asia.
+Overview: A volunteer experience that rescues elephants in need and supports broader conservation efforts.

 Location: Phetchaburi

-Overview: A retirement home for elderly elephants to live free in their natural environment that hosts a volunteer program.
+Overview: A retirement home for elderly elephants where they can live freely in their natural environment.
+Hosts a volunteer program.

-Location: 2.5hrs drive South-West of Chiang Mai in Mae Chaem
+Location: 2.5 hours southwest of Chiang Mai in Mae Chaem

 Continue reading: